Q: How do you know if someone rides a Hayabusa?

 In situations like these, I need two things: 1. less weight, and 2. more leverage (handlebars).
 Again, naked bikes (and adventure sport bikes, sometimes/eventually) keep pulling me back.

 If you live in a flat area with lots of shallow, fast sweepers, the weight of the Hayabusa may be irrelevant.
+And of course, for those who ride fast, the weight is an advantage — it feels rock-solid stable for longer periods.

 Is the Suzuki Hayabusa too fast?

-Many people sell their Hayabusa because it’s so fast.
+Many people sell their Hayabusas because it’s so fast.
 After all, it’s a bike designed to have a low coefficient of drag and enough power to get to a very high (300 km/h+) top speed.

 There are a few ways to see the question of whether the Suzuki Hayabusa is too fast.